Robbie Montgomery: Sweetie Pie's

-After Montgomery's lung collapsed, which prevented her singing, she moved back to St. Louis from California and became a dialysis technician.
+After Montgomery's lung collapsed, which prevented her from singing, she moved back to St. Louis from California and became a dialysis technician.
 Eventually she took her mother's soul food recipes, and created the soul food restaurant, Sweetie Pie's, run by herself and her family.
 The first restaurant, in Dellwood, Missouri, opened in 1996.
-Montgomery hires men out of prison looking for jobs to work in her restaurant.
+Montgomery hired men out of prison looking for jobs to work in her restaurant.

 Welcome to Sweetie Pies, a reality show which focused on Montgomery running her soul food restaurants, premiered on OWN on October 15, 2011.

 In 2015, Montgomery was featured in the book The People's Place: Soul Food Restaurants and Reminiscences from the Civil Rights Era to Today.
 Montgomery told author Dave Hoekstra that managing her own restaurant gave her new appreciation for her former boss Ike Turner.
 "Back then we all thought he was mean.
 You had to rehearse.
 He had his rules.
 You couldn't have runs in your stockings.
 But now that I am running a business I know exactly where he was coming from."
 Before Turner died in 2007, he visited Sweetie Pie's and tipped Montgomery fifty-dollars.

-In 2016, Montgomery sued her son Tim Norman for stealing money and violating her Sweetie Pie’s trademark to open competing restaurants, and, in 2017, Montgomery filed a motion to enforce a settlement agreement.
+In 2016, Montgomery sued her son Tim Norman for stealing money and violating her Sweetie Pie's trademark to open competing restaurants, and, in 2017, Montgomery filed a motion to enforce a settlement agreement.

 In January 2020, Sweetie Pie's opened a new location in Jackson, Mississippi.
 Montgomery and Bobby Rush performed at the grand opening.